Through the following links, you can move to the menu or to the main text in this page.

 3. The Pathway to Expanding Certified Eco-Products

-Based on our internal certification system established for Eco-Products, the Kubota Group certified an additional 56 products in FY2022, bringing the total number of certified Eco-Products to 403.
-The sales ratio of Eco-Products was 65.6% versus the Medium-Term Environmental Conservation Targets 2025 of 70% or higher.
-The sales ratio of Eco-Products comes to 69.7% when excluding Escorts Kubota Ltd., which was acquired in FY2022.
-Going forward, we will expand our Eco-Products lineup by continuing to promote the development of environment-friendly products demanded by our customers and society, including products that are energy-saving, lightweight, miniaturized, long-lived, easy maintenance, and compliant with environmental regulations.
+Based on our internal certification system established for Eco-Products, the Kubota Group certified an additional 37 products in FY2023, bringing the total number of certified Eco-Products to 440.
+The sales ratio of Eco-Products was 70.1% versus the Medium-Term Environmental Conservation Targets 2025 of 70% or higher.
+Also in FY2023, two of our electric tractors—both of which have earned favorable reviews in the market—were newly certified as Super Eco-Products.
+Going forward, we will expand our Eco-Products lineup by continuing to promote the development of environment-conscious products demanded by our customers and society, including products that are energy- saving, lightweight, miniaturized, long-lived, easy maintenance, and compliant with environmental regulations.

 • Trends in Numbers of Eco-Product Certifications (Total)